-There has been concerns about the absence of a longterm policy setting, which provides limited incentives to invest into large scale renewable energy project at a national level.

-- Instead, multiple states have set state level renewable energy generation targets. - energy generation targets.
-Although a minor impact to the pipeline, it is worth noting that short election cycles and green energy used as a political argument between major parties leads to changes in energy policy over time.
-For example, a planned new national energy policy, the National Energy Guarantee, was abandoned in 2019 under the current government's - Policy announcements when made often include little detail, creating great uncertainty around investment - for example, the Underwriting New Generation Investments program.
+- There has been concerns about the absence of a longterm policy setting, which provides limited incentives to invest into large scale renewable energy project at a national level. - Instead, multiple states have set state level renewable energy generation targets.51 - Although a minor impact to the pipeline, it is worth noting that short election cycles and green energy used as a political argument between major parties leads to changes in energy policy over time.
+For example, a planned new national energy policy, the National Energy Guarantee, was abandoned in 2019 under the current government's regime. - Policy announcements when made often include little detail, creating great uncertainty around investment - for example, the Underwriting New Generation Investments program. - As a result, a lack of consistent direction in the transition of Australia's electrical grid to renewables has created investment risks, and reduced renewable energy investment, as investors sacrifice low maturity renewables energy projects in favour of projects that provide greater certainty on cash flows and investment return.